neo4j/graph-data-science-client/doc/README.md

 * Extended with some clean up code, such as dropping all projected graphs and reseting the database.

 Please inspect the test script `tests/test_docs.rb` for more details.

+### Code style

+To enforce Ruby code style of the testing source we use [RuboCop](https://github.com/rubocop/rubocop).
+It should be installed by the command `bundler install tests` [above](#installation).

+To use RuboCop for linting simply call `rubocop tests`, and for enforcing rules (formatting) one can call it with the `-A` option.

+Our custom RuboCop configuration can be found in `tests/.rubocop.yml`.